This page is the home of the Eurozone Dividend Champions list tracking Eurozone companies with the longest dividend

 The Champions Dividend list

-It was added to this list the CCC companies from Switzerland, Denmark and Sweden.
-Switzerland, Denmark and Sweden use respectively the Swiss Franc (CHF), the Danish Krone (DKK) and the Swedish Krone (SEK).
+It was added to this list the CCC companies from Switzerland, Denmark, Sweden, Norway and a few more European countries.
 Those economies are tightly integrated to the Eurozone.
-The Danish Krone is pegged to the Euro: 1 EUR = 7.46038 DKK (+/- 2.25%).
+For example, the Danish Krone is pegged to the Euro: 1 EUR = 7.46038 DKK (+/- 2.25%).

 Many European companies pay dividends once a year.
 Dutch and Spanish companies pay generally twice a year and a few companies pay quarterly.

 Also some companies, while not cutting their dividend, sometimes maintain the same dividend for years in time of economic crisis or underperformance.
 As such, while we count those years as part of the dividend streak, we also indicate the number of years dividend was simply maintained.

-All value are expressed in Euro for all markets, except in CHF, DKK and SEK respectively for Swiss, Danish and Swedish companies.
+All value are expressed in Euro for all Eurozone companies and in national currencies for non Eurozone companies.

 Withholding tax rate

 WHT varies widely across the Eurozone.
 Most recent detail rates are provided by PWC: http://taxsummaries.pwc.com/ID/Withholding-tax-(WHT)-rates

 European Ticker Symbol

-Ticker symbol have to be completed by a prefix (for Google Finance) or by a suffix (for Yahoo Finance) along the table below:
+Ticker symbol have to be completed by a prefix (for Google Finance) or by a suffix (for Yahoo Finance, Reuters or FT) along the table below: